verosonny/alx-react/README.md

-# This is the second repository containing alx front end curriculumn
+# This is the second repository containing alx front end curriculumn, React, webpack